pantheon-systems/documentation/source/partials/transfer-ownership-billing-steps.md

 1. Click the **Billing** tab in the Pantheon Site Dashboard.

-1. Click **Transfer Site** > enter the email address associated with the account you want to transfer site ownership to.
+1. Click **Transfer Site** > enter the email address associated with the account to which you want to transfer site ownership.

 1. Click **Send Request**.